Top of page logo

 This is a peaceful and fairly off-the-grid dive destiantion of the Philippines.
 There’s a few lighthouses to visit around the island and some nice beaches but not much else to do.
 With frequent powercuts and limited wifi it’s a great place to go for a digital detox!

-How to Get There: You can arrive via ferry from Siquijor or, more commonly, Dumaguete.
+Getting There: You can arrive via ferry from Siquijor or, more commonly, Dumaguete.

 #12 Camiguin (MOST OFF-THE-BEATEN-TRACK)

-How to Get There: Fly in to Camiguin airport (most commonly reached from Cebu/ Mactan airport) or catch a 90 minute ferry across from Cagayan de Oro – or a 4 hour ferry from Jagna port in Bohol which takes two hours to reach via bus from Panglao.
+Gettting There: Fly in to Camiguin airport (most commonly reached from Cebu/ Mactan airport) or catch a 90 minute ferry across from Cagayan de Oro – or a 4 hour ferry from Jagna port in Bohol which takes two hours to reach via bus from Panglao.

 When to Go: April – November is dry season and offers the best visibility and calmest seas.
 December – March is monsoon season; diving conditions are at their worst during these months.
 However, you can technically dive Camiguin year round.

-Philippines Diving Resorts
+Where to Stay: Philippines Diving Resorts

 Philippines Diving Season